 Freephone: 08088 023456 (24 hours a day, 7 days a week)

 Free text: 84001

-The Children's Commissioner for Wales may also be able to help you with your complaint.
+The Children's Commissioner for Wales might also help you with your complaint.

 Help for adults

-If you are an adult, the local authority doesn't have to help you to find an advocate but it must give you information about advocacy schemes which may be able to help you.
+If you're an adult, the local council doesn't have to help you to find an advocate - but it must give you information about advocacy schemes that might help you.

 Information about local advocacy services is also available from the UK Advocacy Network: